 The concept planning for this project has been completed and detailed design is currently being finalised in readiness for construction.
 With the announcement of $7.7M funding from the

-Australian Government for this project under the “Hinkler Regional Deal” initiative for Hervey Bay, Council is planning for construction to commence mid-2021 with completion in 2022.
+Australian Government for this project under the “Hinkler Regional Deal” initiative for Hervey Bay, Council is planning for construction to commence in the second half of 2021 with completion in 2023.

 Note: Project timelines are subject to contract and weather and may change.